ope-tech/laravel-ses/README.md

 Laravel SES also supports SMTP errors codes will throw meaning exceptions like when you exceed your rate limits so you can handle proper back off.

 Laravel version support:
-- If you are using Laravel 8 use the current tag.
+- If you are using Laravel 7 or 8 use the current tag.
 - If you are using Laravel 6 use v0.8.4

 In your composer.json use